wix/stylable/site/docs/references/formatters.md

 layout: docs
 ---

-Formatters are functions/methods for tranforming variables and returning a single CSS declaration value.
+Formatters are functions that return a single CSS declaration value.
+They can receive arguments, process them and return the value.

-/*if below we're describing using formatters with variables as "advanced usage", maybe shouldn't be described in first paragraph for whole topic */

-For example a `lighten` method that can turn any color to a lighter color.
+For example a `font-size` formatter can return a different value for the font size depending on the location.

-**Stylable** supports all the formatters in [polished](https://polished.js.org/docs/).
-You will be able to import them from the `stylable-polished` repository (coming soon!).

 ```js
 /* ./calc-font-size.js */